ilya-markevich/node-mapper/README.md

 ```

 # Async Mapping
-To make mapping async you should pass in [register](#mapperregisterconventionname-methodname-sourcetype-desttype-configcb) method name which ends with 'Async'.
+To make mapping async you should pass name that ends with 'Async' in [register](#mapperregisterconventionname-methodname-sourcetype-desttype-configcb) method.

 ```javascript
 const sourceType = Object;